 Wherever possible, look to healthier alternatives than frying your food.
 Not only will this help to keep the calories down, it’ll also add a unique, smoky flavor.

-Plant-based proteins are lower in fat and calories than their meat-based counterparts, plus they fill you up.
+Plant-based proteins are lower in fat and have fewer calories than their meat-based counterparts, plus they fill you up.